hyunkyu-Park/MINI_instagram/README.md

 • Handle different types of errors returned from the API when changing the password.
 • Display corresponding error messages for each type of error.

+## User experience improvement -- user feedback 4

+Situation:
+Feedback has been received that the elements on the login and account creation screens are too small and uncomfortable.

+Cause:
+The elements are too small, making it difficult for users to perceive text or input fields.

+Solution:
+Increased the font size to make the elements appear larger and more visible.

 ## No image file being called on server